 Flooded car engine: Here's how to fix it

-The following approach should only be attempted after you have closed your home's windows and doors, because your engine will produce a great deal of smoke from the exhaust.
-If you're doing this in the garage, ensure the door is open so the smoke can escape.
+The following approach to fixing a flooded engine should only be attempted after you have closed your home's windows and doors, because your engine will produce a great deal of smoke from the exhaust.

 • With the accelerator pedal depressed, try to start your engine.